Persuasion teaches readers how to persuade and influence people.

 I am not one of the people who enjoy that.

 A good overview of persuasion, a great analysis of the difference between persuasion and manipulation.

-What I loved the most about Persuasion by Dave Lakhani though is the focus on persona.
+What I loved the most about Persuasion by Dave Lakhani though is the focus on personality.

-I believe that is the most important fundamental in any persuasion attempt and too often it goes unmentioned in many of the best persuasion books (and best manipulation books as well).
+I believe that is the most important fundamental in any persuasion attempt and too often it goes unmentioned in many similar books.